top of page

 Happy Beekeeping Honey

-The fluttering of the bees’ wings provides the necessary ventilation to reduce the moisture’s content, making the honey ready for consumption.
+The fluttering of the bees’ wings provides the necessary ventilation to reduce the moisture content of the honey, making it ready for consumption.
 About 60,000 bees in a beehive may collectively travel as much as 55,000 miles and visit more than two million flowers to gather enough nectar to make just a pound of honey.

 Happy Beekeeping Manuka honey